tushar-mahalya/Custom-ChatGPT/README.md

 ## Getting started with the ChatBot

 The ChatBot is not currently deployed due to the cost associated with accessing the GPT model through my personal OpenAI API key.
 However, you can still run the ChatBot on your local machine by following the instructions below.
-Make sure you have enough credits available for using the ChatBot.
+Make sure you have enough credits In your OpenAI account for using the ChatBot.

 To run the ChatBot locally, please follow these detailed steps: